nishal21/otazumi/README.md

 All documentation is included in this README.
 For specific topics:

 - **Email System**: See [Email Configuration](#️-configuration) section below
-- **User Profiles**: 20 anime avatars, cloud sync with NeonDB, local storage support
+- **User Profiles**: 75 anime avatars with character-specific traits, cloud sync with NeonDB, local storage support
+- **Avatar System**: Browse by 23 anime series, each character has unique trait-based seeds
 - **Registration Limits**: 300 signups/day to maintain email reliability (Gmail 500/day quota)
 - **CORS Proxy**: Required for streaming - see [Required External Services](#required-external-services)
+- **Support Developer**: Visit `/support` page or check footer/sidebar links
 - **FAQ**: Check the FAQ section on the live website

 ## ⚙️ Configuration